 Google Nexus 5X

 Google's Nexus 5x is a well-rounded smartphone that was released near the end of 2015.
-It already runs the latest Android 7.0 Nougat release, will see fast updates, and has all the latest features one would want.
+It already runs the latest Android 7.1.1 Nougat release, will see fast updates, and has all the latest features one would want.
 Like a fingerprint scanner, quad-core processor, a great camera, dual front facing speakers and USB Type-C. When it was first released Google charged $379 and $429 for the phone, but we've seen heavy discounts lately.
-More are surfacing now that the company is preparing new Pixel Phones.
+It can be found for under $300 now that the Pixel is available.

-Google still charges $329 for the 16GB model on their own store, but heading to Best Buy or even eBay is the best route.
-This phone delivers on all the essentials at a great price of less than $300.
+Google last charged $329 for the 16GB model before removing it from their store.
+It's barely a year old so there is no reason to pass on it.
+Get one from Best Buy, Newegg or eBay.
+This phone delivers on all the essentials for less than $300.
 The only downside is the plastic design, rather than a premium metal some would get with a Samsung or iPhone.